dkulp2/cnvs/doc/architecture.md

 ## Data Interchange ##

-This architecture document expects that the steps in the pipeline primarily use a standard input and output data interchange.
+The steps in the CNV pipeline will primarily use a standard input and output data interchange.
 The standardized format described here is a modified delimited format that will allow rapid loading into a database table using the postgres COPY command, easy loading into R using read.table, easy text processing, and use of *tabix* for random access.
 Support for other databases such as SQLite may be provided in the future.

-In order to interoperate with all of these different tools, some compromise must be made.
-For example, the postgres COPY command allows for just a single line of header, ignored on input, and does not allow comment characters.
-R allows for the first line to contain column names, but no additional meta-data can be included.
-R can skip an arbitrary number of rows.
-Tabix allows both comment characters and skipping the first N lines.
-For Perl, AWK, etc. it's easiest to include metadata in a comment field.

 A goal of the format is to allow the creation of a SQL table definition from the metadata.
-This can also be used in R to coerce data to the appropriate data types during reading using the colClasses option.
-However, there is no constraints for data integrity.
+This can also be used in R to coerce data to the appropriate data types during reading.

-In addition, for positional data, the rows should be sorted by chromosome, start (position or bin), end (position or bin) and sample.

 The proposed format is as follows: